 ”To the Imperator Caesar Traianus Hadrianus Augustus, son of the deified Traianus Parthicus, grandson of the deified Nerva, high priest, invested with the tribunician power for the fourteen time, consul for the third time, father of the country [dedicated by] the Tenth Legion Fretensis (second hand) Antoniniana”

-The new part of the inscription provides confirmation that the Tenth Legion was in Jerusalem during the period between the two revolts, the destruction of the Second Temple in AD 70 and the Bar Kokhba revolt.
+The new part of the inscription confirms that the Tenth Legion was in Jerusalem during the two revolts, the destruction of the Second Temple in AD 70 and the Bar Kokhba Revolt.

-The inscription may also help researchers to understand the historical factors that led to the Bar Kokhba revolt.
+The inscription may also help researchers to understand the historical factors that led to the Bar Kokhba Revolt.
 Did the construction of Aelia Capitolina and the building of a pagan temple on the site of the Jewish Temple Mount lead to the revolt?
-Or did these two events were putative measures Hadrian took against Jerusalem in the aftermath of the revolt?
+Or were these two events putative measures Hadrian took against Jerusalem in the aftermath of the revolt?

 - The Archaeology of the Holy Land: From the Destruction of Solomon’s Temple by Jodi Magness (Cambridge University Press 2012)

-- Keys to Jerusalem: Collected Essays By Jerome Murphy-O’Connor (Oxford Univ Pr 2012)
+- Keys to Jerusalem: Collected Essays By Jerome Murphy-O’Connor (Oxford University Presse 2012)

 - The Foundation of Aelia Capitolina in Light of New Excavations along the Eastern Cardo by Shlomit Wekshler-Bdolah, Israel Antiquities Authority (2014 Israel Exploration Society)

-A Rare 2,000 Year Old Commemorative Inscription Dedicated to the Emperor Hadrian was Uncovered in Jerusalem (october 2014) published by the Israel Antiquities Authority
+- A Rare 2,000 Year Old Commemorative Inscription Dedicated to Emperor Hadrian was Uncovered in Jerusalem (October 2014) and published by the Israel Antiquities Authority.